History of Lae: German New Guinea Company

 The German New Guinea Company (Deutsche Neuguinea-Kompagnie) was founded in 1884 at Berlin by Adolph von Hansemann and a syndicate of German bankers for the purpose of colonising and exploiting resources on Neu Guinea (German New Guinea), where German interest grew after British Queensland's annexation of part of eastern New Guinea.

-Between 1879–1882 Dr Otto Finsch, ornithologist and explorer was secretly tasked by the German Chancellor, Count Otto von Bismarck to expeditiously select land for plantation development on the north-east coast of New Guinea and establish trading posts.
-On his return to Germany Otto Finsch joined a small, informal group interested in German colonial expansion into the South Seas led by the banker, Adolph von Hansemann.
+Between 1879–1882, ornithologist and explorer Dr Otto Finsch was secretly tasked by German Chancellor Count Otto von Bismarck to expeditiously select land for plantation development on the north-east coast of New Guinea and establish trading posts.
+On his return to Germany, Otto Finsch joined a small, informal group interested in German colonial expansion into the South Seas led by the banker, Adolph von Hansemann.
 Finsch encouraged them to pursue the founding of a colony on the north-east coast of New Guinea and the New Britain Archipelago even providing them with an estimate of the costs of such a venture.

 While the western half of New Guinea had been administered by the Netherlands since 1828, the eastern half was not annexed by any European power until the 1880s.
-In 1883, fearful of growing foreign influence—particularly the influence of Germany—the British colony of Queensland annexed the south-eastern part of New Guinea, against the wishes of the British government.
+In 1883, fearful of growing foreign influence, particularly the influence of Germany, the British colony of Queensland annexed the south-eastern part of New Guinea, against the wishes of the British government.

 This initiated German interest in the remaining third of the island and on 3 November 1884, under the auspices of the Deutsche Neuguinea-Compagnie (New Guinea Company), the German flag was flown over Kaiser-Wilhelmsland, the Bismarck Archipelago and the German Solomon Islands.

 On 17 May 1885, the German Emperor granted an Imperial charter to the newly founded Neuguinea-Kompanie (New Guinea Company) for this annexation, which was further extended to the Solomon Islands on 13 November 1886.

-For the first fifteen years the colony was administered under imperial charters by a private company, in the manner of the old British and Dutch East India company, but with far less success.
+For the first fifteen years the colony was administered under imperial charters by a private company, in the manner of the old British and Dutch East India Company, but with far less success.
 When the Imperial Government took over the running of the colony in 1899, its overriding objective was rapid economic development, based on a German-controlled plantation economy.

-To expand the highly profitable plantations the Germans needed more native workers.
+To expand the highly profitable plantations, the Germans needed more native workers.
 The government sent military expeditions to take direct control of more areas 1899 to 1914.
 The government enforced new laws that required the tribes to furnish four weeks of labour per person annually and payment of a poll tax in cash, thereby forcing reluctant natives into the work force.
 The planters protested and the government responded by sending troops.